-No. /Paper 1 Assignment 1: University Questions on Section of solids and Orthographic views Students study the Topics and write the Answers.
+SI.
+No. Title Outcome expected Allied study Week No. Individual / Group activity Reference: book/website /Paper 1 Assignment 1: University Questions on Section of solids and Orthographic views Students study the Topics and write the Answers.
 Get practice to solve university questions.
-Unit 1 of the syllabus 2 Individual Activity.
+Module 1 of the syllabus 2 Individual Activity.
 Printed solution expected.
 Book 1, 2 of the reference list.
 Website of the Reference list 2 Assignment 2: University Questions on Thread forms and fasteners Students study the Topics and write the Answers.
 Get practice to solve university questions.
-Unit 2 of the syllabus 4 Individual Activity.
+Module 2 of the syllabus 4 Individual Activity.
 Printed solution expected.
-Book 1, 2 of the reference list Website of the Reference list 3 Assignment 3: University Questions on Keys, Joints and Riveted joints Students study the Topics and write the Answers.
+Book 1, 2 of the reference list.
+Website of the Reference list 3 Assignment 3: University Questions on Keys, Joints and Riveted joints Students study the Topics and write the Answers.
 Get practice to solve university questions.
-Unit 3 of the syllabus 6 Individual Activity.
+Module 3 of the syllabus 6 Individual Activity.
 Printed solution expected.
-Book 1, 2 of the reference list Website of the Reference list 4 Assignment 4: University Questions Couplings Students study the Topics and write the Answers.
+Book 1, 2 of the reference list.
+Website of the Reference list 4 Assignment 4: University Questions Couplings Students study the Topics and write the Answers.
 Get practice to solve university questions.
-Unit 4 of the syllabus 8 Individual Activity.
+Module 4 of the syllabus 8 Individual Activity.
 Printed solution expected.
-Book 1, 2 of the reference list Website of the Reference list 5 Assignment 5: University Questions on Assembly Drawings Students study the Topics and write the Answers.
+Book 1, 2 of the reference list.
+Website of the Reference list 5 Assignment 5: University Questions on Assembly Drawings Students study the Topics and write the Answers.
 Get practice to solve university questions.
-Unit 5 of the syllabus 10 Individual Activity.
+Module 5 of the syllabus 10 Individual Activity.
 Printed solution expected.
-Book 1, 2 of the reference list Website of the Reference list 6 Mini Project Rivets based for the students groups Students study the Rivets applications from Real World Example view.
-Gain Syllabus with Real World Mapping 12 Group Activity.
-Student Group need to perform Project and do a All Books / paper Resources / Study Material.
-All Internet / Web 2 Knowledge of Rivets Applications. brief Report resources.
+Book 1, 2 of the reference list.
+Website of the Reference list 6 Mini Project Rivets based for the students groups Students study the Rivets applications from Real World Example view.
+Gain Knowledge of Rivets Applications.
+Syllabus with Real World Mapping 12 Group Activity.
+Student Group need to perform Project and do a brief Report All Books / paper Resources / Study Material.
+All Internet / Web resources.